Looking after your eyes

 Smoking can lead to vision loss and blindness – another reason to get rid of that habit for good.
 If you smoke, you’ll be at greater risk of conditions like age related macular degeneration, cataracts, glaucoma and diabetic retinopathy.

-It’s important to stay on top of diabetes, high blood pressure or high cholesterol diagnosis, because if they’re not managed they can cause sight threatening eye diseases.
-Diabetes is the leading cause of preventable blindness in the country.
+It’s important to stay on top of high blood pressure or high cholesterol diagnosis, because if they’re not managed they can cause sight threatening eye diseases.

 Get a good pair of sunglasses